selimcavas/cross-file-analyzer/README.md

     This option allows you to search for files with a specific extension in a specific directory.
     It provides the count and allocated space for the files found.

-    To choose this option, enter `3` when prompted and provide the desired file extension and directory path.
+    To choose this option, enter `3` when prompted and provide the desired file extension and path.
     ```